Social | Community

 • tumblr

-Since proper tire maintenance is important for safer transportation, the Group conducts safety awareness activities such as tire-safety inspections for customers as well as other community-oriented activities as part of its commitment to “Ease: Committed to bringing comfort and peace of mind to mobility life.”
-Also, to promote “Empowerment: Committed to contributing to a society that ensures accessibility and dignity for all,” the Group is educating the next generation on road safety and its importance in improving quality of life in local communities.
-The Group is also enhancing traffic safety education for employees to raise safety awareness throughout the value chain, thereby contributing to traffic safety not only through its products and services, but also through its daily work.
+Since proper tire maintenance is important for safer transportation, the Group conducts safety awareness activities such as tire-safety inspections for customers as well as other community-oriented activities as part of its Bridgestone E8 Commitment to promote “Ease.”
+Also, to promote “Empowerment” the Group is educating the next generation on road safety and its importance in improving quality of life in local communities.
+The Group is also enhancing road safety education by encouraging employees to raise safety awareness throughout the value chain, thereby contributing to road safety not only through its products and services, but also through its daily work.

 Bridgestone Road Safety Program Playbook

-In conjunction with the BRSP, in July 2022 Bridgestone Corporation announced that it would donate 1.0 million USD (approximately 129 million JPY) to the United Nations Road Safety Fund (UNRSF) over the four-year period from 2022 to 2025.
-Bridgestone aims to respond to the growing expectations of the global community for road safety by using its partnership with UNRSF to enhance its global road safety activities.
+In conjunction with BRSP, in July 2022 Bridgestone Corporation announced that it would donate 1.0 million USD (approximately 129 million JPY) to the United Nations Road Safety Fund (UNRSF) over the four-year period from 2022 to 2025.
+Bridgestone will respond to the growing expectations of the global community for road safety by using its partnership with UNRSF to enhance its global road safety activities.

 2. Counting of “initiatives” varies by country or region.